m3loqt/unihealth-app/CHAT_SYSTEM_DOCUMENTATION.md

 ## Overview

 The chat system enables real-time messaging between patients and healthcare providers (specialists/generalists) in the UniHealth app.
-It supports both direct messaging and referral-based conversations with real-time updates and message status tracking.
+It supports both direct messaging and referral-based conversations with real-time updates, message status tracking, voice messages, typing indicators, and online status monitoring.

 ## Table of Contents